sharmadivyam/Trackmate/README.md

 # Task Tracker App

 A Django-based task management tool.
+More Feature building in progress..

 ### Features so far:
 - User Signup using custom API + serializer